fifthfrankie/Power-BI-Backup-Impact-Analysis-Governance-Solution/README.md

 - Leverages Tabular Editor 2 and C# to extract the Visual Object Layer metadata and output within an Excel File (credit to @m-kovalsky for initial work on this)
 - Paginated Reports are only backed up (no metadata extraction).
 - All backups are saved with the following format: Workspace Name ~ Report Name.
 - You must have edit rights on the related report.
-Works with all Pro, Premium Capacity, Fabric Capacity workspaces.
+Works with all Pro, Premium-Per-User, Premium, and Fabric Capacity workspaces.
 'My Workspace' not included.
 - <img width="554" alt="image" src="https://github.com/user-attachments/assets/cf88aac7-6f32-445a-96c7-6bc36fcab9aa">